BennoKrojer/ContraCAT/README.md

 1. ContraPro
 2. GermaNet
-3. some form of mapping from German noun to gender Details for each are further down.
+3. some form of mapping from German noun to gender

+(Details for each are further down)

 ## Usage
 The data and scripts directory each contain two subfolders: adversarial_ContraPro and templates.